FACTBOX-Global schemes put a price on carbon emissions | Headlines

 FACTBOX-Global schemes put a price on carbon emissions

-Below are some of the major carbon emissions trading systems (ETS) around the world.
-CHINA

-A national ETS could be launched in 2021 following pilot schemes in provinces and cities including Beijing, Chongqing, Guangdong, Hunan, Shanghai, Shenzhen and Tianjin.
+CHINA A national ETS could be launched in 2021 following pilot schemes in provinces and cities including Beijing, Chongqing, Guangdong, Hubei, Shanghai, Shenzhen and Tianjin.
 They cover energy production and various energy-intensive industries.
-EUROPEAN UNION

-The world's largest ETS, which started out 15 years ago, is mandatory for all 27 EU members, plus Iceland, Liechtenstein and Norway, covering power plants, aviation, energy intensive industries.
-KAZAKHSTAN
+EUROPEAN UNION The world's largest ETS, which started out 15 years ago, is mandatory for all 27 EU members, plus Iceland, Liechtenstein and Norway, covering power plants, aviation, energy intensive industries.

-Its scheme, started in 2013.
+KAZAKHSTAN Its scheme, started in 2013.
 It was suspended 2016 and relaunched in 2018 after under going reforms.
 It covers the energy sector, mining and chemical industries.
-MEXICO

-A three-year pilot scheme was launched in 2020 covering the power, oil and gas, and industrial sectors.
-NEW ZEALAND
+MEXICO A three-year pilot scheme was launched in 2020 covering the power, oil and gas, and industrial sectors.

-Its ETS, which began in 2008, covers electricity generators, manufacturers liquid fossil fuels including petrol and diesel.
+NEW ZEALAND Its ETS, which began in 2008, covers electricity generators, manufacturers liquid fossil fuels including petrol and diesel.
 Some forest owners are given free permits, others can voluntarily join the scheme.
-QUEBEC

-Scheme was launched in 2012 and covers electricity, energy intensive industrials.
-SOUTH KOREA
+QUEBEC Scheme was launched in 2012 and covers electricity, energy intensive industrials.

-ETS started in 2015.
+SOUTH KOREA ETS started in 2015.
 It covers around 600 of the biggest emitters, collectively responsible for almost 70% of the country's annual emissions.
-UNITED STATES

-The United States does not have a national ETS, but many regions and states use carbon pricing, such as California and states covered by the Regional Greenhouse Gas Initiative (RGGI) - Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont.
-Sources: World Bank Group, International Carbon Action Partnership
+UNITED STATES The United States does not have a national ETS, but many regions and states use carbon pricing, such as California and states covered by the Regional Greenhouse Gas Initiative (RGGI) - Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont.

 - READ MORE ON: